 With a heterogeneous material like oil paint, we are nearly always confronted with the problem of band overlap.
 Obtaining quantitative information on the concentration or evolution of chemical species in large datasets is only possible when you can accurately measure the intensity of each component band.
-Therefore, we are continuously developing tailored algorithmic methods that can automatically correct baselines, normalise spectra, subtract spectral features or fit the components of an IR band envelope (1).
+Therefore, we are continuously developing tailored algorithmic methods that can automatically correct baselines, normalise spectra, subtract spectral features and fit the components of an IR band envelope (1,2,3).

 Time-dependent IR spectroscopy

 For the study of oil paint degradation, we do not just want to know which chemical species are in a paint sample, but also how fast the composition of that sample changes under various conditions.
 To make these time-dependent measurements possible, we built a custom sample cell in which sample films can be exposed to solvents, solutions or various atmospheres while being continuously monitored with ATR-FTIR spectroscopy (1,4).
 The resulting datasets can then be processes with custom algorithms, and used as input for mathematical models that describe reaction, crystallization and diffusion processes in oil paint systems.

 Oil paint polymers are highly heterogeneous systems.
 To fully understand how the system behaves and how it responds to environmental influences, we use infrared microscopy to make spectral maps of paint samples and model systems.
 With this technique, we can study the composition of samples of real paintings and model paints (5) in great detail, and even carry out time-dependent measurements to study diffusion and reaction across polymer interfaces as function of time and space.